gravitl/netmaker-docs/architecture.rst

 You need to make some changes manually to activate the corendns server, follow these steps on the netmaker server :-
 1. Make sure that UDP Port 53 and TCP Port 53 are allowed to pass in the network where your netmaker server lies

-2. Uncomment the `network_mode: host` on the coredns container spec in `/root/docker-compose.yml` and run `docker-compose up -d`
+2. Make sure the `network_mode: host` is set on the coredns container spec in `/root/docker-compose.yml` and run `docker-compose up -d`

 3. disable the systemd-resolved (Reason: to avoid port conflict with coredns server )
 .. code-block::